- This event has passed.

 The cost of this course is $395.
 (The course fee is non-refundable, but may be put toward a future class during the same calendar year if 30 days notice are given, cancelling your participation in this course.
 If 30 days notice are not given, the remaining balance will be due whether you attend the course or not.)
 Please read more course/company policies here.

-This class will begin on Friday evening (meeting at 6:00pm to around 9pm.)
+SCHEDULE: This class will begin on Friday evening (meeting at 6:00pm to around 9pm.)
 An e-mail with specific directions, and a link, will be sent about a week or two prior to the class.
 Friday will be an orientation and introduction with an emphasis on the canyon rating system, gear, weather, canyon topography … and getting to know each other.
-The class will reconvene on Saturday and Sunday at Elephant Buttress and will run from 7am to 5 or 6pm both days with hands on learning.
+The course will reconvene on Saturday and Sunday at the same location and will run from 7am to 5 or 6pm both days with hands on learning.